jhgrosvenor/jhgrosvenor.github.io/_posts/2022-11-05-Structuring-Goals-to-be-Achievable.md

 >I want to write one post on productivity each month.

-... to something urgent...
+... to something with more urgency...

 >I want to write one post on productivity by Wednesday.

-... to a commitment...
+... to something which is a commitment to yourself...

 >I will write one post on productivity by Wednesday.